-- All New York State–mandated regulations continue to apply to any out-of-state travel, including the requirement to quarantine for 14 days if you travel to a restricted location, even for essential travel.
+- All New York State–mandated regulations continue to apply to any out-of-state travel, even for essential travel.

-- If you travel to a restricted location during the semester for any reason, your ability to return to campus may be endangered, and will be determined by the State regulations in force at that time.
+- If you travel during the semester for any reason, you may be ineligible to work on campus for a number of days, as determined by the State regulations in force at that time.

-- Failure to report travel to a restricted location can lead to barring return to or removal from campus.
+- Failure to report out of state travel can lead to barring return to or removal from campus.